 A third approach is Mirroring and it is in a way a mix of the previous two.
-It can be described as “Bring the most current data in KBC, then do whatever you like”.
+It can be described as “Bring the most current data in Keboola Connection, then do whatever you like”.
 That means you set up a separate orchestration for every single data source and schedule them to run as fast possible.
-Then you can assume that the data you have in KBC is always current, and you can build pipelines on top of that.
+Then you can assume that the data you have in Keboola Connection is always current, and you can build pipelines on top of that.
 The core difference is that the pipelines no longer contain the extraction phase.

 Taking the above example, you may find out that

 Email recipient indextakes about 3 seconds, so it can run at any schedule.

 Campaignstakes about 2-3 minutes, so it should probably run with a 5 minute schedule.

 Page Commentstakes almost 30 minutes to finish, so a 30 minute schedule is the fastest it can run.

 Subsidiary IS Additionalcan only run once a day at 2am, otherwise it overloads the server.

 Subsidiary IS Maincan run every hour for the same reason.

 Internal IS Mainmay run only every 2 hours because the IT department said so.

 IS Auxiliary Tablestakes about 20 seconds, so it can run at any schedule.